 The Distinguished Alumni Award is presented annually by the UW-Barron County Foundation to outstanding UW-BC alumni who reflect the ideals of UW quality and have established an exceptional reputation in their careers and communities.

 The UW-BC Foundation is soliciting nominations from the public for the Distinguished Alumni Award.
 The criteria and selection process has been determined by the Friends of the University Committee of the UW-BC Foundation.
-The nomination form should be submitted by March 15, 2014.
+The nomination form should be submitted by April 1st of each year.

 Class of 1975